 Forge Nano has developed a unique atomic layer deposition (ALD) process to produce precision nanocoatings for our clients.
 Our continuous and semi-continuous high-throughput ALD nano-coating techniques uniformly encapsulate particles and objects with chemically bonded, high-quality angstrom-scale coatings for UV blocking, electrical insulation, and oxidation protection to control thermal management, structural integrity, diffusional resistance, and electrochemical properties.
 Our process works particularly well for handling and coating Li-ion battery electrode materials, nanoscale metal powders, sulfur-based materials, hygroscopic halide-based materials, and many others.

-Atomic layer deposition (ALD) can also be used to coat nanoparticles, and this is known as Particle ALD.
+Atomic layer deposition (ALD) can also be used to coat nanoparticles, and this is known as Particle ALD or PALD.
 Various particles can be coated using Particle ALD, including simple iron particles and complex h-BN nanoparticles.

 Forge Nano uses a patented high-throughput continuous particle ALD process to provide our customers with an ALD coating that at scale is inexpensive, without sacrificing quality.
 This economy-of-scale has made ALD technology a commercially viable option for companies interested in precision nanocoatings.
 Forge Nano has compiled a comprehensive IP portfolio that provides full benefits to its partners and Licensees for battery applications.
 The IP portfolio covers all aspects of the ALD chemistries (including lithium-containing ALD, Molecular Layer Deposition, solid electrolyte coatings, etc.), their application in battery materials (ALD-coated cathode, anode and separator products and methods), as well as methods and systems for their manufacture (exclusive control over semi-continuous and fully continuous ALD systems for powders).
 Forge Nano has a growing list of owned and licensed technologies for non-battery applications that are also becoming available for license.